-A weakness of the Cisco password system is that there is no accounting capability.
-Since each administrator will be using the same passwords, there is no audit trail to see who made which changes.
+A weakness of the Cisco password system in the past was that there was no accounting capability.
+Since each administrator was using the same passwords, there was no audit trail to see who made which changes.
+Beginning with IOS 12.0, Cisco has adopted a new security paradigm called AAA (or Authentication, Authorization, and Accounting) to account for this and other weakness in the password system: